alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 To estimate average time spent per page view:

-1. Create an exploration using the variables and settings below
+1. Create an exploration using the variables and settings below.
-2. Export the data as CSV
+2. Export the data as CSV.
-3. Open the file in a spreadsheet tool
+3. Open the CSV in a spreadsheet tool using comma as the delimiter.
-4. Insert a new column titled "Average time per view (seconds)"
+4. Insert a new column titled "Average time per view (seconds)".
-5. Divide the "User engagement" value by the "Views" value
+5. Divide the "User engagement" value by the "Views" value.

 This produces an estimate of average engaged time per page view.